 INDICATOR INDICATOR TYPE RELEVANT COMMUNITY OUTCOMES AND COUNCIL OBJECTIVES RELEVANT DISTRICT PLAN OUTCOMES AND HOW IT INFORMS THESE OUTCOMES Relevant Outcome Statements: • An environment that is appreciated, protected, and sustained for future generations.
-Appropriate precaution is taken in the management of nazardous substances over the ricretaining rights HS1 Number of Consents Involving Employment of the Hazardous Facility Screening Procedure Pressure manage and dispose of hazard Monitoring the number of act where and the volume of hazard isk to the environment.
-To protect our environment and sustain it for future generations we need to minimise, dous substances in a safe manner. tivities requiring the employment of the hazardous facility screening procedure gives a good indication of what, ardous substances in the District.
-It also gives an indication of the potential risks posed to the environment, and present and future generations.
+Appropriate precaution is taken in the management of nazardous substances over the neretading mains HS1 Number of Consents Involving Employment of the Hazardous Facility Screening Procedure Pressure Hazardous substances are a risk to the environment.
+To protect our environment and sustain it for future generations we need to minimise, manage and dispose of hazardous substances in a safe manner.
+Monitoring the number of activities requiring the employment of the hazardous facility screening procedure gives a good indication of what, where and the volume of hazardous substances in the District.
+It also gives an indication of the potential risks posed to the environment, and enables better protection for present and future generations.
 HS2 Number of Reported Incidents and Callouts to Hazardous Substances Spills Pressure The number of reported callo controls. uts to hazardous substance spills again indicates the potential risks posed to the environment and the need for